MRGREENBD/grecon/README.md

 How To Use .

-cat domain-list | gitrecon or gitrecon target.com
+cat domain-list | grecon or grecon target.com

 Good Luck .